ATpoint/atac_chip_preprocess/README.md

 - calculate FRiPs per sample based on the per-sample peaks
 - check insert sizes (for paired-end data)

+Post-processing, such as combining peaks into a consensus or filtering for blacklisted regions is currently not implemented and should be done post-hoc.

 ## Containerization

 Use either `-profile docker,singularity` to run via the hardcoded container.